What is the MERV Filter Rating System?

 The consequences of restricted airflow can range from mild to severe.
 A benign outcome would be discomfort in the heating/cooling of the building.
 With the HVAC system not working at its optimal level, it will not effectively heat or cool every room in your building.
 A severe consequence would be your furnace heat exchange gets hotter from the restricted airflow and cracks.
 When that cracks, that can cause your duct system to release carbon monoxide.
 Now you have restricted airflow; the circulating have harmful contaminants.

 There is no one-size-fits-all filtration indoor spaces since buildings, classrooms, office spaces, etc., come in different shapes, sizes, and uses.
-When assessing if you should upgrade your HVAC system or looking for a large-scale industrial air purification system, consulting an HVAC engineer is highly recommended.
+When assessing if you should upgrade your HVAC system or looking for a large-scale industrial air purifier system, consulting an HVAC engineer is highly recommended.
 HVAC engineers will be able to assess your ventilation system and assist you with installing the appropriate air filter for your office building.
 Also, the management of these buildings might need to rework how the office space is used to ensure optimal operational efficiency and safety.

-The MERV Rating System is the best reference guide when choosing the right air purification system and air filter.
+The MERV Rating System is the best reference guide when choosing the right air purifier system and air filter.
 With the pandemic making us aware of the importance of indoor air quality, it is crucial to understand how the MERV rating of an air filter affects air quality and reduces harmful contaminants that can lead to disease and illness.

-At Sanalife, our Indoor Air Quality Specialists work with individuals and organizations to help find the right portable air purification solution with the optimal MERV rating based on the unique needs of the indoor space.
+At Sanalife, our Indoor Air Quality Specialists work with individuals and organizations to help find the right portable air purifier solution with the optimal MERV rating based on the unique needs of the indoor space.
 Guidance from our team will provide you with peace of mind knowing you have the right resource to help protect your employees, customers, and students with the appropriate filtration for your needs.

 Grainger Editorial Staff.
 (2020, June 9).
 HVAC Strategies to Control Airborne Pathogens.
 From Grainger: https://www.grainger.com/know-how/business-operations/emergency-and-disaster-preparedness/kh-hvac-strategies-to-control-airborne-pathogens?cm_sp=CM-Con